 Finally the length of the sock should be a consideration.
 To fit well, the sock should finish a little higher than your walking boot or shoe.
 This will minimise the chance of the footwear rubbing and keep the sock from slipping down.

-8 of the best socks for walking and hiking
+The best socks for walking and hiking in 2021

 Choosing the best hiking socks may seem like a menial task but it can make a huge difference on your performance and comfort during a walk.
 Here is a selection of the best walking socks available right now — all weather and climates considered.